 Upper School Principal Elizabeth Loehr said the school communicated updates to families and faculty throughout the morning, even as the loss of electricity made it difficult to receive or return calls.

-“Many parents wanted to check in or pick up their children, so most communication happened directly between students and their families,” Loehr said.
+“Many parents wanted to check in or pick up their children, so most communication happened directly between students and their families,” Loehr said, noting that students used their personal cell phones during the outage.

 Junior Aleia-Reese Nakoa recalled how she and her friends reacted to the outage.